florianeckerstorfer/florian.ec/source/_articles/2015-07-24-favorite-albums-2015-so-far.md

 ---
-title: "My Favorite Albums of 2015 (so far)"
+title: "My Favourite Albums of 2015 (so far)"
 tags: [ music, albums, 2015 ]
-slug: favorite-albums-2015-so-far
+slug: favourite-albums-2015-so-far
 ---
 {% block summary %}

 I really love smart playlists in Apple Music.
 When I first switched to streaming services I really missed this feature in Spotify and Rdio, but now I finally can stream music and create smart playlists.
 One of the things I did was that I created a smart playlist for *loved* tracks as well as smart playlists for *loved* tracks that have been released in a specific year.
 And I noticed that 2015 have been a really good year for music so far.
-Without further ado, here are my favorite albums of 2015 so far.
+Without further ado, here are my favourite albums of 2015 so far.

 {% endblock %}